isoca/isoca/README.md

   ✨ A bit of Web Applications, with PHP/HTML/CSS

-  ✨ Getting better at SQL databases (specific MySQL)
+  ✨ Getting better at SQL databases

   ✨ Remembering VBA, years after learning it for college